-[#]Correspondence should be addressed to heminmei@hotmail.com (He Minmei, PhD); hg@mail.iap.ac.cn (Huang Gang, PhD)); wangzengwu@foxmail.com (Wang Zengwu, PhD)

-Biographical notes of the first authors: Zheng Congyi, female, born in 1991, PhD, majoring in cardiovascular diseases, disease prevention, epidemiology; WU Jiamin, female, born in 1999, majoring in epidemiology, health statistics, social medicine ardiovascular disease (CVD), the primary cause of mortality worldwide, is a significant public health concern affecting the well-being and life expectancy of global population^[1].
+[&]quot;Correspondence should be addressed to Minmei He, PhD, E-mail: heminmei@hotmail.com; Gang Huang, PhD, E-mail: hg@mail.iap.ac.cn; Zengwu Wang, PhD, E-mail: wangzengwu@foxmail.com ardiovascular disease (CVD), the primary cause of mortality worldwide, is a significant public health concern affecting the well-being and life expectancy of global population^[1].
 CVD bears the greatest burden and remains the leading cause of death in China, with continually increasing prevalence rates.
 Given that CVD is a major threat to the health of global population, urgent interventions are required to reduce its burden.